Heavy fighting in Gaza's second-largest city leaves hundreds of patients stranded in main hospital

 Heavy fighting in Gaza’s second-largest city leaves hundreds of patients stranded in main hospital

-RAFAH, Gaza Strip (AP) — Israeli forces battled Palestinian militants Wednesday near the main hospital in Gaza’s second-largest city of Khan Younis, where medics said hundreds of patients and thousands of displaced people were unable to leave because of the fighting.
+RAFAH, Gaza Strip (AP) — Israeli forces battled Palestinian militants on Wednesday near the main hospital in Gaza’s second-largest city where medics said hundreds of patients and thousands of displaced people were trapped by the fighting.

-Israel has ordered residents to leave a swath of downtown Khan Younis that includes Nasser and two smaller hospitals as it pushes ahead with its 3-month-old offensive against Hamas.
+Israel has ordered residents to leave a swath of downtown Khan Younis that includes Nasser Hospital and two smaller medical facilities as it pushes ahead with its 3-month-old offensive against Hamas.
 The United Nations humanitarian office said the area was home to 88,000 Palestinians and was hosting another 425,000 displaced by fighting elsewhere.

-The aid group Doctors Without Borders said its staff was trapped inside Nasser Hospital with some 850 patients and thousands of displaced people because the surrounding roads were inaccessible or too dangerous.
-Nasser Hospital is one of only two hospitals in southern Gaza that can still treat critically ill patients, the group said.
-Gaza’s Health Ministry also said the hospital had been isolated.
+But the aid group Doctors Without Borders said fleeing was not an option for many.
+It said its staff was trapped inside Nasser with some 850 patients and thousands of displaced people because the surrounding roads were inaccessible or too dangerous.
+The hospital is one of only two in southern Gaza that can still treat critically ill patients, the group said.
+Gaza’s Health Ministry also said the facility had been isolated.

+Israeli Prime Minister Benjamin Netanyahu has vowed to press ahead with the offensive until “complete victory” against Hamas, which started the war with its assault across the border on Oct.
+7, killing some 1,200 people in Israel and abducting another 250.

-The Israeli military said its forces were battling militants inside Khan Younis after completing their encirclement of the city the day before.
+The Israeli military said its forces were battling militants inside the city after encircling it the day before.
 It said aircraft were striking targets as part of the operations there and had also targeted suspected militants in central and northern Gaza.

 Thousands of people fled south from Khan Younis on Tuesday toward the town of Rafah.
 The U.N. says some 1.5 million people — around two-thirds of Gaza’s population — are crowded into shelters and tent camps in and around Rafah, which is on the border with Egypt.